What is Dredging – History, Importance And Effects

 Mechanical dredging is the process in which the sediments are picked up using mechanical tools such as buckets and grabs mounted on a large barge and placed in a waiting barge until the solids settle down.
 Dipper Dredges and clamshell dredges, named after the scooping buckets they use, are the most common types of mechanical dredges that can work in tightly confined areas.

-Mechanical dredging is usually carried out near the shoreline.
-Hence, mechanical dredging is used to remove sediment on land or shorelines.
+Mechanical dredging is usually carried out near the shoreline, and it removes sediment from land or shorelines.

 The dredged sediment is picked up and placed on nearby land or in water or, most of the time, in another barge dedicated to carrying the sediment.
 If the dredging is done near the shoreline, the sediment can be directly transferred to a truck or railway wagon.